 Fit smoke alarms

-The best places to fit them are on the ceiling of a room, or in the hallway or landing.
+Have at least one working smoke alarm per floor and where possible use interlinked alarms, so that they all go off simultaneously.
+The best places to fit them is on the ceiling of a room, in the hallway or landing.
 Generally, it’s best to avoid kitchens and bathrooms, as steam can affect the sensors.

 While quick and easy, checking the smoke alarm regularly is something easily forgotten.
 Try to test your alarm twice a month to ensure it is always working.